UN: Central African Republic faces dire humanitarian plight | Headlines

-UN spokesman Stephane Dujarric said this is happening as 2.3 million (23 lakh) people are already projected to need food, while rapid assessments are showing ''alarming figures of severe malnutrition among the newly displaced.''
-The UN reported on Friday that 200,000 people have fled their homes in the impoverished country in less than two months and are displaced inside and outside the country.
+UN spokesman Stephane Dujarric said this is happening as 2.3 million people are already projected to need food, while rapid assessments are showing “alarming figures of severe malnutrition among the newly displaced.”
+The UN reported Friday that 200,000 people have fled their homes in the impoverished country in less than two months and are displaced inside and outside the country.

 According to local authorities, 92,000 refugees have reached Congo from Central African Republic and over 13,200 have crossed into Cameroon, Chad and the Republic of Congo, with more continuing to arrive, Dujarric said.